lextoumbourou/notes/ud359-intro-to-data-science/final_project/final_project.md

 [histogram.py](https://github.com/lextoumbourou/study-notes/blob/master/ud359-intro-to-data-science/final_project/histogram.py)

-We can also perform a Shapiro-Wilk test to determine if our data is normally distributed.
+However, we can also perform a Shapiro-Wilk test to help us determine that more definitely.
 Running it against our data, we're provided with a p-value for our test statistic of 0.0, which strongly suggest we can reject the null hypothesis that our data is from a normal distribution.

 [shapiro_wilk.py](https://github.com/lextoumbourou/study-notes/blob/master/ud359-intro-to-data-science/final_project/shapiro_wilk.py)

-Therefore, the Mann Whitney U Test may be an appropriate test to determine whether the sample difference is statistically significant, since it is known to have greater efficieny than a t-test on non-normal distributions.
+Therefore, the non-parametric, Mann Whitney U Test may be an appropriate test to determine whether the sample difference is statistically significant, since it is known to have greater efficiency than a t-test on non-normal distributions.

 In this example, we're setting a p-critical value of 0.05.
 We'll perform a two-tailed test, with the following U-value: 1924409167.0 and a two-tailed p-value: 0.0386192688276.
 Based on this, we reject the null hypothesis: rain does appear to affect ridership.
 However, more data would be required for clarity of these results.